 What actions should I take if I have been involved in a traffic accident?

 The first thing you should always do is to make sure you and everyone involved is healthy and safe and to seek medical attention to confirm this.
 Once you know that you are okay it is important to take notes about what happened as soon as you can.
-It may seem like you were just involved in something that you will never forget, but between the shock you may feel, the fear of being injured or the damage to your car, and even the adrenaline that rushes through your veins there are many feelings and emotions that may make it hard for you to remember exactly what happened once you start to calm down.
-That is why as soon as you are able to you should take detailed notes of everything surrounding the situation: from who was with you in the car, to what your destination was, to the weather and road conditions outside, to the speed that you were going and anything else you can recall from that time make sure to write it down.
+It may seem like you were just involved in something that you will never forget, but between the shock you may feel, the fear of being injured or the damage to your car, and even the adrenaline that rushes through your veins, there are many feelings and emotions that may make it hard for you to remember exactly what happened once you start to calm down.
+That is why as soon as you are able to you should take detailed notes of everything surrounding the situation.
+From who was with you in the car, to what your destination was, to the weather and road conditions outside, to the speed that you were going and anything else you can recall from that time make sure to write it down.
+Try to take pictures to document your injuries, any damage to the vehicles involved, the conditions of the accident scene, and any other relevant information.
+Obtain the contact information for any authorities who respond to the scene so you can obtain the accident report.
+Ask for the contact information for any witnesses because they may not remain on the scene until the authorities arrive, and the authorities may not document the witnesses’ contact information.
 Remember, it is always better to have too much information than not enough.

-What will determine who is at fault in a car, truck, motorcycle or bicycle accident?
+What will determine who is at fault in a car, truck, motorcycle, bicycle, or pedestrian accident?

-Regardless of the type of vehicle you are in, the blame for who is at fault for an accident is always decided by who is the one being careless.
+Regardless of the vehicle, the blame of who is at fault for an accident is always decided by who is the one being careless.
 Many times this may not be cut and dry, as it is not always just one person at fault when two or more people are being negligent when an accident occurs.
-Different states have different rules for who is more at fault when this is the situation, but in general, there are a few items that decide who is negligent and therefore responsible for the accident:
+Different states have different rules for who is more at fault when this is the situation but in general, there are a few items that decide who is negligent and therefore responsible for the accident:

 - All drivers are legally required to drive in a manner that is reasonably careful